 Iliacus Release Tool Landscape:

-There are many products on the market that claim to release the Iliacus.
+There are many lower back pain relief products on the market that claim to release the Iliacus.
 Iliacus release tools can be very therapeutic because the Iliacus muscle can be difficult to access with traditional massage tools.
+There are tools designed to solely target the Iliacus muscle, and there are also tools designed to do a whole lot more.

 The Most Versatile Iliacus Release Tool: